 For Bitcoin, you have three different storage options.

 A hot wallet can be any device connected to the internet, be it your phone, laptop, or tablet.
-There are apps and programs that you can download that allow you to store your crypto on them, making it easy to access and move around for the day-to-day trading.
+There are apps and programs that you can download that allow you to store your crypto on them, making it easy to access and move around for day-to-day trading.

-Cold wallets are the safest way to store your Bitcoin, but it means you need to move your coins from the wallet to your computer's hot wallet and vice versa any time you want to move it around.
+Cold wallets are the safest way to store your Bitcoin, but it means you need to move your coins from the cold wallet to your computer's hot wallet and vice versa any time you want to move it around.

 Otherwise, you risk being sent out a wallet with a preinstalled virus that is going to steal all your coins.
 This is the only way your wallet can be breached, so keep that in mind.

 If you're going to get a cold wallet, a Ledger Nano is highly recommended.
 These wallets are inexpensive and great for traders looking to invest in Bitcoin like they would in a savings account.